- Meetings & Events

 The toilet rolls were recently added to the museum collection.
 They form tangible proof that freedom of religion is not always a basic right.

-Freedom (of religion) and publication rights are two pillars which Sound and Vision The Hague zooms in on.
+Freedom (of religion) and publication rights are two pillars which Sound & Vision in The Hague zooms in on.
 The new media museum brings people together – digitally and physically – to research and discuss how we all live in media.
 Now more than ever before.
 In this way, we want to contribute to an open and free society where mutual understanding, pluriformity and press freedom are core values.

 And… if you happen to have a special toilet roll that has media value, please let us know!